LipeLangoni/iata-case-study/README.md

 ## Deployment

-1. **Terraform**: Use Terraform scripts to define and deploy the necessary AWS infrastructure (S3, SageMaker, Glue, CloudWatch).
+1. **Terraform**: Use Terraform scripts to define and deploy the necessary AWS infrastructure (S3, SageMaker, Glue, CloudWatch) as well as creates the necessary role and policy attachments.
 2. **Python SDK**: Deploy the SageMaker pipeline using the Python SDK (`boto3`).

 ## Logs & Monitoring